WingKeong/data-science-coursera/README.md

 ##README

 ###Overview
 The purpose of this project is to assess our ability to collect, work with, and clean a dataset.
-The assignment deliverables are as follows:
+The assignment deliverables expected are as follows:

-1. One R script called `run_analysis.R` that collects, tranforms, cleans and creates a tidy dataset
+1. One R script called `run_analysis.R` that collects, transforms, cleans and creates a tidy dataset
-2. A tidy dataset *"tidy dataset.txt"*, the output of the R script
+2. A tidy dataset `tidy dataset.txt`, output from running the R script
-3. A codebook called *"codebook.md"* that describes the variables, the data and transformations performed to clean up the data
+3. A codebook called `codebook.md` that describes the variables, data and transformations performed
-4. This *README.md* file to explain the R script
+4. This `README.md` file that explains the R script
-5. A Github repository to store the R script, codebook and readme file
+5. A Github repository to store the R script, codebook and README files

 ###run_analysis.R script
 The run_analysis.R script is reproduced below together with explainations of the steps taken